 Andrew worked in translation, localisation, copywriting and proofreading in several European countries before trying his hand at writing ebooks.
 He currently lives in SW France on an old walnut farm with his fingers permanently crossed for the electricity to remain on as he finishes his fourth novel.

-Natasha graduated from Sheffield University with a first in psychology.
-She works part-time for Rethink Mental Illness charity as a mental health recovery worker whilst studying for a Masters in Mental Health at UCL.
+Natasha graduated from Sheffield University with a first in psychology and went on to UCL to study for a Masters in mental health.
+She is an acting recovery house manager for the charity Rethink Mental Illness.
 A statistics whizz, she spends 1 day a month at Blackbird calculating our authors' monthly royalties and payments.
 Natasha's favourite reads are crime thrillers and psychology books.